tldr-pages/tldr/pages/linux/lslogins.md

 # lslogins

-> Show information about users in the Linux system.
+> Show information about users on a Linux system.
 > More information: <https://man7.org/linux/man-pages/man1/lslogins.1.html>.

 - Display users in the system: